tobilobasalawu/trading-algorithm-boilerplate/README.md

 ## Getting started

-You won't need any knowledge of UI or various Python frameworks - this bootstrapper is designed for people who know (or want to learn) some Python, and want to put their coding and maths skills to the test.
+You won't need any knowledge of UI development or various Python frameworks - this bootstrapper is designed for people who know (or want to learn) some Python, and want to put their coding and maths skills to the test.
 See the guide below for getting setup in under 5 minutes:

 ### Step 1